ministryofjustice/hmpps-prisoner-finance-poc-api/docs/c4/docs/purchasing-processes.md

 #### 1. Ordering within available spends limit

 This would be the most common payment process, it is only effective for a pre-delivery process where the payment is taken before the purchase is fulfilled (such as with Amazon or other ecommerce services).
-Failure will occur if there is not enough available spends to complete the purchase, even if the person has more funds in their private cash or savings sub-accounts.
+Failure will occur if there is not enough available spends to complete the purchase, even if the person has more funds in their private cash or savings subaccounts.

 ```mermaid
 sequenceDiagram